konetzka-lab/code-org-guide/README.md

 **Write a comment for every 1-4 lines of code, focusing on quality over quantity.** While too much is probably better than too little, excessive comments can make your code difficult to read.

-**Avoid writing comments that just restates what the code is doing.** Good code should be self-explanatory in that regard, so comments should instead explain what is *not* apparent from the code.
+**Avoid redundant comments.** Good code should be clear enough to explain what it is doing, so comments should instead explain what is *not* apparent from the code.

 **Comment the *why* of your code rather than the *what*.** This might include: